 - In "Holiday", an old alien scientist switches bodies with Daniel, so Daniel has to convince the others that he really is trapped in an old man's body.
 O'Neill asks what color Daniel's sister's dress was when they went out last time.
 Daniel retorts that he doesn't have a sister, and if he did, he'd never let her date Jack.

 - In "Crystal Skull", Daniel is stuck out-of-phase and cannot be heard or seen except by his grandfather Nick.
 Daniel has Nick repeat everything he says exactly.
-Jack is being his usual smart-ass self and comments on how Daniel has "lost a lot of weight".
+Jack is being his usual smart-ass self and comments on how Daniel has "lost a few pounds".
 Daniel absently comments, "Jack, don't be an ass."
 Nick, of course, repeats the phrase verbatim, prompting O'Neill to realize that only Daniel would say that.

 - In "Fragile Balance", a teenager claiming to be Jack O'Neill (actually, a clone) arrives to the SGC and tries to prove he is who he says he is.
 Then arrives Daniel, prompting this exchange.O'Neill Clone: Daniel!
 Will you tell them who I am?
 Please?

 Daniel Jackson: Okay.
 Love to.
 Who are you?